Bedford–Stuyvesant, Brooklyn: 1900s to 1950s

 In 1907, the completion of the Williamsburg Bridge facilitated the immigration of Jews and Italians from the Lower East Side of Manhattan.

 During the 1930s, major changes took place due to the Great Depression years.
 Immigrants from the American South and the Caribbean brought the neighborhood's black population to around 30,000, making it the second largest Black community in the city at the time.
-During World War II, the Brooklyn Navy Yard attracted many black New Yorkers to the neighborhood as an opportunity for employment, while the relatively prosperous war economy enabled many of the Jewish and Italian residents to move to Long Island and New Jersey.
+During World War II, the Brooklyn Navy Yard attracted many black New Yorkers to the neighborhood as an opportunity for employment.

+The relatively prosperous war economy enabled many of the Jewish and Italian residents to move to Long Island and New Jersey.
 By 1950, the number of black residents had risen to 155,000, comprising about 55 percent of the population of Bedford–Stuyvesant.
 In the 1950s, real estate agents and speculators employed blockbusting to turn a profit.
 As a result, formerly middle-class white homes were being turned over to poorer black families.
 By 1960, eighty-five percent of the population was black.